Point vortices on the sphere: stability of relative equilibria: Point vortices on the sphere and stability theory

-and then examining the definiteness of the restriction $d^2H_{\xi}|_{\G}(x_e)$ of the Hessian $d^2H_\xi(x_e)$ to $\G$.
-If $K$ is a group acting on the phase space a relative equilibrium $x_e$ is said to be \emph{Lyapunov stable modulo K} if for all $K$-invariant open neighbourhoods $V$ of $K\cdot x_e$ there is an open neighbourhood $U\subseteq V$ of $x_e$ which is invariant under the Hamiltonian dynamics.
-The \emph{energy momentum theorem} of Patrick \cite{Pa92} holds since $\SO(3)$ is compact, and so we have:
+and then examining the definiteness of the restriction $\dd^2H_{\xi}|_{\NN}(x_e)$ of the Hessian $\dd^2H_\xi(x_e)$ to $\NN$.
+(In practice we will represent $\mu$ as a vector, in which case $\Coad_g\mu = g\mu$ is just matrix multiplication.)
+If $K$ is a group acting on the phase space a relative equilibrium $x_e$ is said to be \emph{Lyapounov stable modulo K} if for all $K$-invariant open neighbourhoods $V$ of $K\cdot x_e$ there is an open neighbourhood $U\subseteq V$ of $x_e$ which is invariant under the Hamiltonian dynamics.
+The \emph{energy-momentum theorem} of Patrick \cite{Pa92} holds since $\SO(3)$ is compact, and so we have: